adnanmalik4837/Github-Plugin/README.md

 # Installation

 1. First of all download project from github.
-2. Place downloaded zip file in any directory that you want and unwarp once from zip.
+2. Place downloaded zip file in any directory that you want.
 3. Open wordpress admin panel.
 4. Go into plugins in wordpress.
 5. In plugins click on "Add New" button.